 measures taken to prevent leaks

 anticipate may imply merely getting ahead of another by being a precursor or forerunner or it may imply checking another's intention by acting first.

 forestall implies a getting ahead so as to stop or interrupt something in its course.

 Negotiations failed to forestall the conflict.

 His comments were meant to forestall criticism of his proposal.

 He forestalled critics by offering a defense of the project.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'forestall.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'forestall.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from forstall act of waylaying, from Old English foresteall, from fore- + steall position, stall